(EDIT: This article was updated in January 2017)

 £15 ‘free money’ – Lufthansa Miles & More American Express and Visa

 1,500 Miles & More miles.
 Valued at £15 assuming 1p per mile achieved.
 No fee.
 However, it is impossible to get this value from the miles unless adding them to an existing balance.

 (I did not consider the Flybe card in this analysis as the value of the ‘free’ flights offered by the card is difficult to calculate.
 The United Airlines card, Lloyds Avios Rewards card and Tesco Premium Card currently have no bonus.
-The Emirates Elite card has a bonus worth less than the non-refundable fee.
-There is no bonus on the TSB Avios cards.)
+The Emirates Elite card has a bonus worth less than the non-refundable fee.)

 If there is anything to learn from this bit of fun, I suppose it is this: